decluttering cure

 Apartment Therapy’s Decluttering Cure is a free two-week decluttering program that’ll help you achieve a tidier home.
 Sign up here and get all 14 assignments delivered to your inbox.

-The first step in our decluttering journey is to set up three outboxes, which serve as a catchall for the items we’ll need to toss, reconsider, or give away.
+Now, here’s the assignment: Set up three outboxes to serve as the catchalls for all the items you’ll be getting rid of, reconsidering, or giving away.
 These outboxes don’t have to be traditional cardboard boxes; you can (and should!) use what you have at home to store items, whether it’s an unused storage cube, an Amazon box, or even a garbage bag.
 They don’t have to match, either — as long as you have three things to use.

 Once you have three outboxes to use, you’ll want to label them accordingly (you can simply write on the boxes, attach a Post-it, or use a label maker).